jw2670105/JW-YG-YH-final-project/README.md

-I created the base.hpp at frist which contain a vistual function in it and then I created a decoratot.hpp and its base.hpp 's sub class.<br /> After that I created calculator.hpp which calculates the BMI and result.hpp which is a sub class of decorator.hpp.<br /> Also the resutl.hpp which outputs you BMI index and the reult of your health.
+I created the base.hpp at frist which contain a vistual function in it and then I created a decoratot.hpp and its base.hpp 's sub class.<br /> After that I created calculator.hpp which calculates the BMI and result.hpp which is a sub class of decorator.hpp.<br /> Also the resutl.hpp which outputs you BMI index and the reult of your health.br />